Submissions for the 2016 Rooftop Films Summer Series are now OPEN.

 —Lena Dunham, Director of Tiny Furniture and creator and star of HBO's Girls

-Filmmakers may submit via Without A Box, or through the Rooftop Films online submission form.
-If you are submitting via Without A Box, please DO NOTinclude a submission form.
+All submissions not made through Without A Box must be done vie our online submission form or you can submit via Without A Box.
+If you are submitting via Without A Box, please DO NOT include a submission form.

 *Without A Box members only.